inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 You would roughly need 27 hours (667 / 25) of work to get this result, excluding the relation management work.

 We have built our internal scraper to reduce this workload.
 We are currently working on a usable version of the tool.
-If that’s of interest to you, [you can signup here](https://www.inbeat.co)! :)</td>
+If that’s of interest to you, [you can signup here](https://app.inbeat.co/get-started) and drop us a line!

 ## Step 3: Pitching and Negotiating Influencers